alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Featured

-A featured block renders a vertical column of blocks on the left of a large (but not full-width) image.
-It uses a picture element to allow multiple image versions for different devices.
+A featured block renders either a vertical column of blocks on the left of a large (but not full-width) image (it uses a picture element to allow multiple image versions for different devices) or a block of text without an image.
+The latter can be rendered by omitting the `image` value as demonstrated in the second example below.

 ##### Example